maluhiakinimaka/mbio691l-kinimaka/README.md

 ### 2: Relative Change in Coral Cover Over the 21st Century by Latitude
 ![Figure 2](percent_change_CC_lat.svg)

-This scatter plot illustrates the mean percent change in coral cover as a function of latitude, highlighting geographic disparities in coral health.
+This scatter plot illustrates the mean percent change in coral cover as a function of latitude, highlighting geographic disparities in coral health over the coming century.

 ### 3: Relative Change in Mean Coral Cover over the 21st Century as a Function of SST and pH
 ![Figure 3](percent_change_CC_SST_pH.svg)